SongFormer: Scaling Music Structure Analysis with Heterogeneous Supervision: Experiments

-On SongFormBench-CN, the superiority of SongFormer is even more pronounced.
-SongFormer (HX+P+H+G) achieves the highest ACC of 0.891.
-For strict boundary accuracy, SongFormer (HX+P+H) attains the best HR.5F of 0.690, outperforming All-In-One (0.563) and LinkSeg (0.518) by large margins.
-In contrast, SongFormer (HX) reaches \textbf{0.856} in relaxed boundary accuracy, also surpassing Gemini 2.5 Pro (0.833).
+On SongFormBench-CN, SongFormer's advantages are more pronounced.
+SongFormer (HX+E+H+G) achieves the highest ACC of 0.891, while SongFormer (HX+E+H) attains the best HR.5F of 0.690—significantly exceeding All-In-One (0.563) and LinkSeg (0.518).
+SongFormer (HX) also achieves the highest HR3F of 0.856, surpassing Gemini 2.5 Pro (0.833).

-Overall, these results highlight three key findings: (1) SongFormer achieves the strongest label accuracy across both benchmarks; (2) SongFormer delivers sharper and more reliable boundary predictions, particularly under strict evaluation, whereas LLM-based annotation (Gemini 2.5 Pro) favors coarse-grained alignment reflected in higher HR3F but weaker ACC and HR.5F; Moreover, (3) data scaling improves robustness in label prediction, with a mild trade-off in boundary sharpness due to inaccuracies in the additional annotations.
-These findings demonstrate that SongFormer is a more precise and generalizable framework for music structure analysis.